Teaching Earth Day for the first time this year, or need a quick guide to the 2023 holiday? Read on for tips from our teacher team!

 - Energy Conservation: Educate students about energy conservation and encourage them to turn off lights and unplug electronics when they're not in use.

-- Nature walk: Organise a nature walk around the school or in a nearby park.
+- Nature walk: Organize a nature walk around the school or in a nearby park.
 Your class can learn about different types of plants and animals while they enjoy fresh air.

 - Guest speaker: Invite an expert to speak to the class about environmental issues and what kids can do to help.